Table of Contents

 For general utility, open-source tools allow quick access and viability for customization of an advanced test case.
 Hence, the use of an open-source tool requires SDETs (Software Development Engineering Testers) to have a programming background to deliberately customize the source code according to the specification of the project.

 Note: Open-source tools for automation are free.
-In contrast, the cost for training and hiring adequate automation testing engineers is much higher than that of manual testing.
+In contrast, the cost of training and hiring adequate automation testing engineers is much higher than that of manual testing.

 Commercial Automation Tools